SoroushGit/Tournament-Runner/README.md

 ```
 After the games are finished, you can see logs (.rcg and .rcl files) compressed to .tar.gz in Logs directory.

-Also you can see Holes and Clashes in the terminal when the games are done.
+Also, you can see Holes and Clashes table in the terminal when the games are done.

 -------------------------------------------